+Christmas is a strange time of year for me.
+In most places the season tends to revolve around children.
+For most people, that is a wonderful time to recreate.
+However, for me, childhood is hardly a place I want to revisit.
 The first Christmas morning I have a memory of I was about eleven.
-Coming from my view, the whole Christmas thing must have seemed rather mocking.
+From my view of things, the whole Christmas thing seemed rather mocking.
 Santa coming to fulfill my every wish?
 That was hardly reality.
 I could more closely identify with a Child who had every odd against Him.
-That I could identify with.

 It wasn’t the atmosphere or the people that had affected me so deeply.
-It was the Presence of the Spirit of God that had impacted me as a child, chased me through the chaos and was what I struggled to stay connected with my whole life.
-Christmas was a time I would attempt to physically recreate an atmosphere that I thought was necessary to lead me to that Presence.
+It was the Presence of the Spirit of God that moved me as a child, chased me through the chaos and was what I struggled to stay connected with my whole life.
+Christmas was a time I would attempt to physically recreate an atmosphere I thought was necessary to lead me to that Presence.

 When my children were small, I did whatever they enjoyed at Christmas.
 I did my best to fulfill my husband’s traditions or things people had told my children they were supposed to do or experience at Christmas.
 Since Christmas was such a big deal to everyone else I was concerned if I didn’t do all those things I would stunt their childhood.
 Unfortunately, it was all lost on me.
-I couldn’t experience the Presence of God in a tree, decorations, silly songs about Santa or gifts.
+I couldn’t find the Presence of God in a tree, decorations, songs about Santa or even gifts.

 Since then, I’ve found the place of Peace but it’s not because of a time of year or a season.
 I spend time daily in His Presence and that is my breath – my oxygen.
 It is what gives me life.
 And that is something I get to experience every day now.
 I don’t have to wait for a certain time of year, white lights, candles and certain music to find it.
 His Presence is available every moment.